 This post is a part of our Bioethics in the News series

-    Leonard M. Fleck, PhD, is a Professor in the Center for Ethics and Humanities in the Life Sciences and the Department of Philosophy at Michigan State University.
+Laura Cabrera, PhD, is an Assistant Professor in the Center for Ethics and Humanities in the Life Sciences and the Department of Translational Science & Molecular Medicine at Michigan State University.

 Join the discussion!
 Your comments and responses to this commentary are welcomed.
 The author will respond to all comments made by Thursday, May 10, 2018.
 With your participation, we hope to create discussions rich with insights from diverse perspectives.

 You must provide your name and email address to leave a comment.
 Your email address will not be made public.

 More Bioethics in the News from Dr. Cabrera: Can brain scans spot criminal intent?; Forgetting about fear: A neuroethics perspective